Heidijvr/NYT-Books-Search/README.md

 # React Google Book Search

-The Google Book Search is a React-based Search app.
-It requires creating React components and utilizing React lifecycle methods to query and display books based on user searches.
-It also involves using Node, Express and MongoDB so that users can save books to review or purchase later.
+The Google Book Search is a React-based Search application. a Search page (home page) searches and renders books via the Google Books API.
+This page gives the option to "View" or "Save" a book.
+The Save page renders all saved books to the Mongo database.
+This page offers the user the option to "View" or "Delete" a saved book, hereby removing it from the Mongo database.

 **This application consists of the following 2 pages:**

-The user uses the *Search* page to search and render books via the Google Books API.
-This page offers the user the option to "View" or "Save" a book, saving the book to the Mongo database.
+The *Search* page which offers the user the option to "View" or "Save" a book.

 <img src="https://github.com/Heidijvr/NYT-Books-Search/blob/master/assets/images/search.png" alt Searched Books>

 ---

-The *Saved* page renders all saved books to the Mongo database.
-This page offers the user the option to "View" or "Delete" a saved book, hereby removing it from the Mongo database.
+The *Saved* which page offers the user the option to "View" or "Delete" a saved book.

 <img src="https://github.com/Heidijvr/NYT-Books-Search/blob/master/assets/images/saved.png" alt Saved Books>